jnsofini/Data-Science-URegina/Streaming/demo/README.md

 To generate the simulated data for the stream, we provide a script called `stream_source.py`.
 Before running the script, make sure you have completed the following requirements:

-- Set up the Python environment and install all the necessary requirements.
+- Set up the Python environment and install all the necessary requirements via  `pip instaall pipenv && pipenv install`.
 - Configure your AWS credentials.
 You can either directly add the access key and ID or use a profile configured via `aws configure --profile`.

 It's not necessary to start generating data until we configure the consumer of the streaming data, which in this case is our Lambda function.